sucofunk/SUCOFUNKey/doc/manual.md

     To start a selection.
 Move the cursor and a selection will span.
 PLAY will play just the selection.
 Use SNI to save the selection as a snippet.

     MOV
-    Move a grid cell to another position.
+    Move a grid cell or selection to another position.
 Go to the source cell, hit MOV, go to the destination and hit MOV again.

     DBL
-    Double an cell.
+    Double a cell or selection.
 This makes a copy of the cell you hit DBL on.
 Move the cursor to the copy detination and hit DBL again.
     If you hit DBL twice, a copy of the current active cell will be added to the cell right beside it - if it is empty.
+    When a selection is done before, you can select a position where the selection should be copied to.

     SNI
     Snippets.
 Can be saved to one of the 14 white keys of the keyboard from a selection.
 Free slots will light up on the keyboard.